ymyke/cardio/README.md

 - Add some draw_strategy param to the fight handler so the humanagent can be automated for tests? -- That way it would be warranted for both agents types to have strategties.
-- Get rid of the grid (or most of it) and track positions in the cards directly?
 - Dependency chaos?
   - Draw all modules and their dependencies and think about them.
   - Should cards have a game attribute which they use to query the world (e.g., who the